-RPVT Result 2020- RAJUVAS has announced the result of RPVT 2020 on October 6 after evaluating the answer sheets and checking for any challenges or grievances of the students.
-The RPVT result has been released online and candidates are required to check the same to know their performance.
+RPVT Result 2023- RAJUVAS releases the result of RPVT 2023 after evaluating the answer sheets and checking for any challenges or grievances of the students.
+Aspirants can download their RPVT 2023 mark sheet from the official website.
 No mark sheet will be sent to the candidate by the university.

 - Visit the official website rajuvas.org

-- Enter user ID or Registration Number and Password.
+- Enter the user ID or Registration Number and Password.

-- The scorecard will be displayed on screen.
+- The scorecard will be displayed on the screen.

 - Take two printouts for future use.

-Counselling will be on the basis of the RPVT merit list 2020 which will contain the details of the candidates like name, roll number, rank, marks scored.
+Counselling will be done on the basis of the RPVT merit list 2023 which will contain the details of the candidates like name, roll number, rank, and marks scored.

 Tie Breaker Guidelines when two or more candidates score the same marks

-- The University will use the following method to resolve any ties arising when two or more candidates have scored the same marks in the order gievn below
+The University will use the following method to resolve any ties arising when two or more candidates have scored the same marks in the order given below.

-- Candidates who has secured more marks in Science Biology group subjects (Physics Chemistry and Biology) at the Senior Secondary (10+2) examination or its equivalent recognized examination.
+- Candidates who have secured more marks in Science Biology group subjects (Physics Chemistry and Biology) at the Senior Secondary (10+2) examination or its equivalent recognized examination.

-- If there is further tie, the candidate who has secured more marks in Secondary school examination or its equivalent recognized examination will be given preference
+- If there is a further tie, the candidate who has secured more marks in the Secondary school examination or its equivalent recognized examination will be given preference

 Mode of Counselling: Online

-RPVT Counselling 2020 - The Central UG Admission Board, Rajasthan University of Veterinary and Animal Sciences, Bikaner is conducting the online RPVT 2020 counselling.
-Candidates who have qualified in the entrance exam will have to fill their choice of colleges in the order or preference followed by reporting, medical check up and seat allotment.
-Candidates may note that the university conducts five rounds of counselling (dates for the same has been released) for admission allotments of regular and payment state quota seats for B.V.Sc. & A.H. degree course programmes in permitted constituent and affiliated private veterinary colleges of the state.
+Candidates may note that the university conducts five rounds of counselling (dates for the same will be released) for admission allotments of regular and payment state quota seats for B.V.Sc. & A.H. degree course programmes in permitted constituent and affiliated private veterinary colleges of the state.

 The RPVT Counselling will consist of the following stages